 4. Eat dinner for breakfast

 There’s always that weird person who suggests eating dinner for breakfast.
 I happen to be one of those people.
 It’s actually one of my favourite breakfasts.
 A nice full dinner meal keeps me going longer than most breakfasts do.
 And of course, any dinner I make will contain vegetables.
 My favourites include soups and curries.

 5. Make it sweet

 There are all kinds of ways to incorporate vegetables into sweet foods.
 Let’s be clear on one thing.
 Sweet doesn’t have to mean sugary.
 Stevia, when used properly, is a great replacement for sugar, and is healthy.
-Pro tip: add some acidity to Stevia sweetened foods to get rid of that unpleasant aftertaste.
+Pro tip: if you don’t like the taste of stevia, use a few hacks to make stevia taste better.

 Think of those zucchini loaves you like.
 Or that pumpkin spice smoothie you crave.
 You can also incorporate sweet potato mash into your pancake recipes, and sprinkle some cinnamon on there instead of syrup.

 How do you eat vegetables with your breakfast?
 Tell us in the comments!